fal-ai/dbt-fal/README.md

 For a complete reference of how `fal` leverages the `meta` property, go [here](docs/meta-reference.md).

-## Magic variables
+## Variables
-Here we explain the magic variables
+Here we explain the variables you have access to within the Python context

 ## Lifecycle Management
 Here we talk about how we handle state / `--all` etc.